The infinite Lanczos method for symmetric nonlinear eigenvalue problems: Numerical simulations

 \subsection{A random symmetrized problem}

-We illustrate how the infinite Lanczos method can be used for solving a nonsymmetric NEP.
-In particular, assume that the matrices $M(\lambda)$, and then $A_j$ in~\eqref{eq:spmf}, are not symmetric.
-We introduce a symmetrization technique, by doubling the problem size, that extends the idea presented in~\cite[Sect.
+In conclusion we illustrate how Algorithm~\ref{alg:InfIndefLanczosReduced} can be used for solving a nonsymmetric NEP.
+We introduce a symmetrization technique, consisting of doubling the problem size, based in the idea presented in~\cite[Sect.
 5]{nour1989applications}.
-Namely, we define the symmetric NEP as follows
+Namely, we define the symmetrized NEP as